Sabin-B-99/job-scraper-home-assignment/README.md

 ```
     Note:
-    The enpoint may result in a timeout exception if there is a large number of jobs to scrape.
+    The endpoint may result in a timeout exception if there is a large number of jobs to scrape.
     But, even though you get a time out exception the script will continue running on the background.
     So, to actually see the scrapers progress please check the logs on the console
 ```